morosebose/documentation_and_style_guide/documentation_and_style_guide.md

     @param parameterName description of the parameter

-The `@return` tag is required for every method that returns something (non-`void`), even if it is redundant with the method description.
+The `@return` tag is required for every method that returns a value (non-`void`), even if it is redundant with the method description.

-For the complete guide to Javadoc, see Oracle's ["How to Write Doc Comments for the Javadoc Tool"](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).
+For the complete guide to Javadoc, see Oracle's [How to Write Doc Comments for the Javadoc Tool](http://www.oracle.com/technetwork/java/javase/documentation/index-137868.html).

 #### JavaScript

 JavaScript has a documentation generator called [JSDoc](http://usejsdoc.org/about-getting-started.html) that is similar to Javadoc.
-Students are encouraged to explore JSDoc techniques, but the use of JSDoc comments is not required in Udacity project submissions written in JavaScript.
+Students are encouraged to explore JSDoc techniques, but the use of JSDoc comments is not required for Udacity project submissions written in JavaScript.

 #### HTML and CSS